 We invite you to consider the challenge of working in an outdoor environment as part of a team.
-Our positions require professionalism and commitment, yet offer fun and recreation, lifetime friendships, personal achievements and a valuable work experience.
+Our positions require professionalism and commitment, yet offer fun and recreation, friendships, personal achievements and a valuable work experience.

 Our success has been the direct result of great individuals who work here now and those who have worked here in the past.
 Our standards are high: we want organized, reliable and trustworthy team players who will represent Sightsailing and themselves well.